dseguy/phptips/tips/no-constant-in-string.rst

 I wish there was a better way to inject that class name in the string, or, any class constant.

-Also, note that the reported class name is the definition one, not the name that was used at instanciation.
+Also, note that the reported class name is the definition one, not the name that was used at instantiation.

-So many suprises.
+So many surprises.

 See Also
 ________